 Annex VII Student Outcomes Panel

-The Student Outcomes Panel is a sub-committee of Teaching, Learning & Student Outcomes Committee.
-It is required to report to Teaching, Learning & Student Outcomes Committee on a regular basis.
+The Student Outcomes Panel is a sub-committee of Teaching, Learning & Student Experience Committee.
+It is required to report to Teaching, Learning & Student Experience Committee on a regular basis.
 It also has a responsibility to liaise with other committees and to keep them informed as necessary.

 The membership of the Student Outcomes Panel will comprise: